microsoft/vscode-docs/api/working-with-extensions/publishing-extension.md

 Once you have made a high-quality extension, you can publish it to [Visual Studio Code Extension MarketPlace](https://marketplace.visualstudio.com/vscode) so others could find, download and use your extension.

 In the [Extension Anatomy](/api/get-started/extension-anatomy) section, we talked a bit about the `publisher` field.
-Although you can omit the field in extension development phase, it is necessary for you to register a `publisher` ID for publishing your extension to the MarketPlace.
+Although you can omit the field in extension development phase, you need to register a `publisher` ID for publishing your extension to the MarketPlace.

 You can see a complete reference of MarketPlace-specific fields and some tips on presenting your extensions in the [Extension Manifest reference](/api/references/extension-manifest).